-Ostomy support is vital for new as well as old ostomates.
-The sudden changes in a patient’s life can be overwhelming.
+Ostomy support is vital for new and old ostomates, since it is life-changing and overwhelming process.
 Studies have shown that after ostomy surgery, patients may develop psychosocial problems that include:

 - Suicidal thoughts and tendency

 “Although some people adapt well to having an ostomy, others do not.
 Having an ostomy placed can be a very frightening, life-changing event.
 The patient’s response can range anywhere from slight anxiety to anger and resentment at having the ostomy and not wanting anything to do with it.
 The patient may show fears about odors from the ostomy and about soiling in public.
 One thing that the nurse can do to help the patient and family is to let the patient vent his or her fear, anger, concern or whatever they are feeling at that time.

 It is important to realize that each patient is different and will react in different ways.
 One patient may be relieved at having the ostomy because it may mean the end of a bout of painful Crohn’s Disease.
 Another patient may be scared and angry because the ostomy placement was sudden, and the patient didn’t have adequate time to prepare himself for it.
 Whatever the reaction, the nurse should remain empathetic and be ready to give support.
 In no way should the nurse force the patient to care for their ostomy until they are ready to and have gotten over the grieving process.

 Educating the patient about the ostomy will come when the nurse notices signs that the patient is taking an active interest in the ostomy.
 If the nurse believes that the patient’s reaction to the ostomy is not what it should be, then the patient may need counseling by a mental health professional.